jameshyojaelee/GPT-cell-annotator/docs/getting_started.md

 Use `--validate-only` to run guardrails on existing labels without calling the LLM, and `--offline` to force the heuristic annotator.

+The repo bundles `data/demo/pbmc_demo.h5ad` with Leiden clustering precomputed.
+To rebuild it yourself, install `python-igraph` and `leidenalg` and run the snippet in the README under “Bundled demos.”

 ## 4) Programmatic usage (Python)

 ```python